faboussard/faboussard/README.md

 - 🌱 I’m currently learning ... c++ :)
 - 🤔 I’m looking for help with ... discovering new technos, new projects, new possibilities with code writing !
 - 💬 Ask me about ... why I love making class in C++.
-- 📫 How to reach me: +33 6 41 80 06 43 .
-I am a natural social-path.
-Reach me !
+- 📫 How to reach me: see my email below !
+I am a natural social-path ;) Reach me !
 I love to talk, even about your grandma.
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: Did you know some vultures eat only bones ?
 I am a nature and animal lover, test me on it !  🦅